daviebadger/books/toml/toml.rst

 Key/Value Pairs
 ---------------

-A key/value pair according to its name consists of a key followed by a space, an equal sign, another space, and a concrete value:
+A key/value pair according to its name consists of a unique key followed by a space, an equal sign, another space, and a concrete value:

 .. code:: toml